ankur-lakhmara/Spring-Boot-Project-Management-System-CRUD-App/README.md

-This project was bootstrapped with [Create React App](https://getbootstrap.com/docs/5.1/getting-started/introduction/).
+This project was bootstrapped with [Spring Boot Web App](https://getbootstrap.com/docs/5.1/getting-started/introduction/).